Ever feel like...

 By the way, a calorie is just a fancy word used for the "unit measurement of the energy" obtained from food & drinks (just as the unit measurement of distance is meter ).

 Everything that goes into your mouth contains calories BUT everything you do burns calories (from walking, to brushing, to shiting, to driving... and so on)

 Your body would still burn calories if you sat still all day doing nothing because of basic biological activities such as breathing, digesting, and so on.
 The rate your body burns calories (energy) for these activities is called a Basal Metabolic Rate (BMR)

 If everything you eat contains calories, and everything you do burns calories then why do you get fat?!!

 Well, the answer is simple…You eat more calories than your body uses (or needs).

 You see, when it comes to eating and burning calories, 3 things can happen:

-- You can consume the SAME amount of calories your body needs/uses each day; this is known as your calorie maintenance level.
+- You can consume the SAME amount of calories your body uses or needs each day; This is known as your Calorie Maintenance Level.